ccssapp/ccssmath/README.md

-# Common Core Math Standards in many formats.
+# Common Core Math Standards available in many formats.

   + There are 664 items.
     + 517 standards